rspivak/csdesign/README.rst

-Simple examples of concurrent server design in Python
+Simple Examples of Concurrent Server Design in Python
 -----------------------------------------------------

 The `client.py <https://github.com/rspivak/csdesign/blob/master/client.py>`_ can be used with all the servers.